Go back

 Trip Itinerary

 Upon arrival at Paro International Airport, you will be warmly welcomed by a representative of Holiday Mountain Treks from Bhutan.
-After a brief introduction and refreshments, transfer to your hotel where you can relax and acclimate to the altitude.
-In the afternoon, Paro Dzong, a fine example of Bhutanese architecture and visit the National Museum housed in the Ta Dzong, offering insight into Bhutan’s rich cultural heritage.
+After a brief introduction and refreshments, transfer to your hotel.
+In the afternoon, Paro Dzong a fine example of Bhutanese architecture and visit the National Museum housed in the Ta Dzong, offering insight into Bhutan’s rich cultural heritage.
 We end the day with a welcome dinner featuring traditional Bhutanese cuisine.

-After breakfast, we embark on a scenic hike to Taktsang Monastery (Tiger’s Nest), Bhutan’s most iconic landmark perched dramatically on a cliff side.
-The hike offers spectacular views and an immersive spiritual experience.
+After breakfast, a short drive then start a scenic hike to Taktsang Monastery 3120m (Tiger’s Nest), which is most iconic landmark perched dramatically on a cliff side in Bhutan.
+Once at the top enjoy the spectacular views and an immersive spiritual experience.
 After lunch, visit the 7th-century Kyichu Lhakhang, one of the oldest temples in Bhutan.
-Late afternoon drive to Thimpu enjoying the beautiful scenery along the way.
+Late afternoon drive to Thimpu through the beautiful scenery along the way.

 After breakfast, continue eastward through the beautiful landscapes of Wangduephodrang, stopping briefly at the town and local market.
-Then proceed to the picturesque Phobjikha Valley, home to the endangered black-necked cranes (seasonal from late October).
+Then proceed to the picturesque Phobjikha Valley (Gangtey), home to the endangered black-necked cranes (seasonal from late October).
 Visit the Gangtey Monastery, one of Bhutan’s oldest Nyingma institutions, overlooking the glacial valley.
-This tranquil region offers a peaceful contrast to the bustling festival and is ideal for light walks and birdwatching.
+This tranquil region offers a peaceful contrast to the bustling valley and is ideal for light walks and birds watching.

-Today we begin our return journey to Thimpu, retracing our route through the Dochu La Pass.
+Today we begin our return journey to Paro, retracing our route through the Dochula Pass.
 On the way, we stop for lunch and tea while enjoying the serene Bhutanese countryside.
-On arrival in Thimpu, you’ll have time for relax and walk around the city for some souvenir shopping around city or optional visits to any sites missed earlier
+On arrival in Paro, you’ll have time for relax and walk around the city for some souvenir shopping.

-After breakfast, our team will escort you to Paro International Airport for your onward flight.
-As you bid farewell to Bhutan, take with you the deep impressions of the Thimphu Tshechu, the spiritual calm of its monasteries, and the enduring warmth of its people.
+After breakfast, if time permit enjoy last day of Tshechu then our team will escort you to Paro International Airport for your onward flight.
+As you bid farewell to Bhutan, take with you the deep impressions of the Paro Tshechu, the spiritual calm of its monasteries, and the enduring warmth of its people.
 Tashi Delek!

 Inclusions